wesleywerner/eureka-docs/source/cookbook/curved-stairs/index.rst

 Method
 ------

-Draw the outline of the stairs in vertice edit mode:
+Draw the outline of the stairs in vertex edit mode:

 .. image:: capture_003.png